-(Romans 1:14) I am debtor both to the Greeks, and to the Barbarians; both to the wise, and to the unwise.
+(Romans 1:14) I am obligated both to Greeks and non-Greeks, both to the wise and the foolish.

 Paul was not a Greek, but a Jew.
 The Greeks considered those who were not Greeks "barbarians."
 Even though Paul could read, write, and speak in Greek, because he was a Jew the Greeks would have considered a Paul a barbarian.
 The Jews considered the Gentiles (those not Jews) "dogs."
 Paul considered himself a debtor to the Greeks, the Jews, and the barbarians, which meant he considered himself under an obligation to all people.
 As an apostle, Paul believed he owed them, "all people," the opportunity to hear and learn about the gospel of Jesus Christ that they might be saved.
 Paul showed that the good news of Jesus broke down all racial divisions and prejudice.
 The Lord Jesus had called Paul to preach to all people, which included the wise-those who thought people who believed as Paul did were "foolish"-and those this world considers unwise or unworthy of their consideration.